se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 </center>

 3. **Easier testing**<br/>
-It is easy make tests since the reducers used to change the state are pure functions.
-When writing code with Redux means writing small, pure and isolated reducer functions, we simply write small and isolated tests.
 Using Redux makes for testable code.
+Since the reducers used to change the state are pure functions, it is easy make tests.
+Writing small, pure and isolated reducer functions in Redux, means we write small and isolated tests.

 4. **Allows for server-side rendering**<br/>
-Redux can be used for server-side rendering, by sending the store created on the server side in response to the client's server request.
+Redux is one way to fulfill server-side rendering.
+This can be acheived by sending the store created on the server side in response to the client's server request.
 Information from the store then can be used for the initial render of the application.

 ## Why not to use Redux?